 Being the first in your market to offer a new product/service will keep you one step ahead, something that is particularly helpful if you’re an agile SME and your competitors are large groups.

-With a little imagination (and a good market research study) you can also find new fields of application for your innovation and expand you customer base.
+With a little imagination (and a good Market Test study) you can also find new fields of application for your innovation and expand you customer base.

 4/ Obtain finance